bdpsoft/dinamic_sql_report/README.md

    3. Open `http://localhost:5173`, sign in, and the SPA should request an access token for the API scope.
    4. The SPA sends requests to the backend with `Authorization: Bearer <access_token>`; backend validates with BearerStrategy.

-Notes:
+- Notes:
-- If you use Authorization Code + PKCE (recommended for SPAs), configure MSAL to use the redirect flow instead of popups.
-The `@azure/msal-browser` library supports both.
+- The frontend is configured to use the Authorization Code + PKCE redirect flow (recommended) instead of popups.
+This requires the SPA redirect URI to be registered in the SPA app registration (for example `http://localhost:5173`).
+- If you prefer popups, the frontend code can be adjusted to use MSAL popup methods instead.
 - If tokens fail validation, check that the token audience (`aud`) matches the API app registration and that issuer and tenant IDs are correct.
 - For production, replace `http://localhost:5173` with your actual hosted SPA URL and update redirect URIs accordingly.